Python map() Function with EXAMPLES

 Example 1: Passing two list iterators to map()

-You can send more than one iterator i.e. a list, a tuple, etc. all at the same time to the map() function.
+You can send more than one iterator, i.e., a list, a tuple, etc., all at the same time to the map() function.

-For example, if you want to add two lists.
-The same can be done using the map() function.
-We are going to make use of two lists my_list1 and my_list2.
+For example, if you want to add two lists, the same can be done using the map() function.
+We are going to make use of two lists, my_list1 and my_list2.

-In the example below, the first item in the my_list1 is added to the first item of my_list2.
+In the example below, the first item in my_list1 is added to the first item of my_list2.
 The function myMapFunc() takes in items of my_list1 and my_list2 and returns the sum of both.

 def myMapFunc(list1, list2):